pbosetti/c-cnc23/C_BASICS.md

 double *val;
 ```

-To deal with pointers and memory addresses there are to operators: the
+To deal with pointers and memory addresses there are two operators: the
 *reference* operator `&` (which returns the address of a variable) and the
 *dereference* operator `*` (which returns the content of a pointer).
 So you can
 assign the address of a variable to a pointer like this: